Jill Preminger, Ph.D.

 Assistant Professor of Audiology

 Dr. Miller joined the faculty in the Department of Otolaryngology-Head and Neck Surgery and Communicative Disorders as an assistant professor in 2015.
 She earned her Ph.D. and M.A. degrees in Audiology from The University of Minnesota and has a B.S. in Communication Disorders from Northwestern University.
 Dr. Miller’s research focuses on brain plasticity related to language learning in hearing aid and cochlear implant patients using electroencephalography (EEG) and fMRI techniques.
 The long term goal of her research is to examine how formal training modulates cortical responses in order to improve speech and language outcomes in persons with hearing loss.
 Dr. Miller also teaches courses in Cochlear Implants and Amplification in the doctoral Audiology program.

 Chief, Audiology and Speech Pathology, V. A.

-Dr. Purvis is Chief of the Audiology and Speech Pathology Service at the V. A. Medical Center in Louisville as well as Chief of Audiology at Ireland Army Community Hospital , Ft.
-Knox , Kentucky and Tricare Audiology Clinic at the Kentucky Air National Guard Base, Louisville , Kentucky .
+Dr. Purvis is Chief of the Audiology and Speech Pathology Service at the V. A. Medical Center in Louisville, Kentucky.
 His main clinical interests are in the area of diagnostic assessment of the auditory and vestibular system, hearing conservation and professional issues.
-Dr. Purvis has served as Chair of both the Kentucky and California Audiology and Speech-Language Pathology licensure boards.
-He has served on numerous ASHA boards and committees and is currently serving Coordinator of the Audiology and Hearing Science Assembly of the ASHA Legislative Council.
+Dr. Purvis has served as Chair of both the Kentucky and California Audiology and Speech-Language Pathology licensure boards and is currently a member of the Kentucky Board of Audiology and Speech-Language Pathology.
+He has served on numerous ASHA boards and committees and is currently serving on the Committee on Nominations and Elections.
+He also is a member of the Board of Directors of the National Council of State Boards of Examiners for Speech-Language Pathology and Audiology.
 Dr. George Purvis CV [PDF]

 Pavel Zahorik, Ph.D.